be-bold/terraform-aws-account-lookup/README.md

 * Get mapping of **account id => account name** and vice versa (with or without root account)
 * Get mapping **account id => account tags** (with or without root account)
 * Get mapping **account name => account tags** (with or without root account)
-* Group accounts by property (with or without root account)
+* Group accounts by tags (with or without root account)

 ## Prerequisites